Catechumen (video game): Development and release

 Catechumen was the debut game of N'Lightning Software Development, a studio focused on Christian video games and based in Medford, Oregon.
 The company's founder and chief executive officer, Ralph D. Bagley, was a licensed minister at the Church of God in Christ in Medford.
-He also was the publisher of The Christian Quarterly, a small newspaper in the Western United States.
+Additionally, he was the publisher of The Christian Quarterly, a small newspaper in the Western United States.
 Bagley had been a fan of video games since Pong and Pac-Man but had mixed feelings about coming home from church to play "nastier" games like Doom and Quake.
 Seeing the recently increased popularity of Christian music, he believed there was a potential market for Christian games "that match the excitement of secular games while promoting Christian values – without the violent or sexually explicit content".

 In 1996, Bagley pitched his idea for what would become Catechumen to six investors, both Christian and secular, but was turned down by all of them.
 However, after the Columbine High School massacre occurred in April 1999, its perpetrators were found to have been obsessed with violent games like Doom and Quake, which caused those games to be partially blamed for the shooting.
 In the wake of these events, two investors returned Bagley's calls.
 He raised nearly from private investors, including an attendee of his church.
 He noted that a large budget was necessary because underfunded Christian games tended to turn out "cheesy".
 At the same time, Trilobyte, a local game studio that had developed The 7th Guest and The 11th Hour, had recently closed and laid off its staff.
 Bagley consequently established N'Lightning in April 1999 and hired several of them to form the core design team.
 The development of Catechumen began immediately and took eighteen months.